 To read excerpts from my other erotic romances, please click HERE.

 by Sharon Ledwith

-If you haven’t already checked out my young adult time travel read, The Last Timekeepers and the Arch of Atlantis, here’s the blurb…
+If you haven’t already read Sharon Ledwith’s novel, The Last Timekeepers and the Arch of Atlantis, here’s the blurb…

 When 13-year-old Amanda Sault and her annoying classmates are caught in a food fight at school, they’re given a choice: suspension or yard duty.
 The decision is a no-brainer.
 Their two-week crash course in landscaping leads to the discovery of a weathered stone arch in the overgrown back yard.
 The arch isn’t a forgotten lawn ornament but an ancient time portal from the lost continent of Atlantis.

 Chosen by an Atlantean Magus to be Timekeepers–legendary time travelers sworn to keep history safe from the evil Belial–Amanda and her classmates are sent on an adventure of a lifetime.
 Can they find the young Robin Hood and his merry band of teens?
 If they don’t, then history itself may be turned upside down.

 To read an excerpt of The Last Timekeepers and the Arch of Atlantis, please click HERE.

 Check out The Last Timekeepers series Facebook Page.

 Sharon Ledwith is the author of the middle-grade/YA time travel series, THE LAST TIMEKEEPERS, available through Musa Publishing.
 When Sharon’s not writing, researching, or revising, she enjoys reading, yoga, kayaking, time with family and friends, and single malt scotch.
 Sharon lives in the wilds of Muskoka in Central Ontario, Canada, with her hubby, a water-logged yellow Labrador and moody calico cat.

 Learn more about Sharon Ledwith on her website and blog.
 Stay connected on Facebook and Twitter.